Finding Cohesion in the Cacophony

 Image: Jan Tshikuthula, Mpfula Murenani III / Pray for rain III, 2019.
 Pastel on paper,162 x 129 cm.
 Photo credit: Jano Myburgh.
 ArtbankSA collection

 Artists are able to reflect on the past, observe the present and imagine the future.
 Artbank SA aims to honour their voices.
 The works in this collection explore a rich thematic tapestry: some artists depict the material conditions of poverty and violence, the realities of urban and rural living as sites of movement and migration.
 Poetic portraits reflect on notions of masculinity and the social effects of gender-based violence.
 Others offer pointed questions about what it means to be custodians of the land.
 As a chorus or cacophony, developing social solidarity does not require that we deny our difference, rather, that we develop an empathetic understanding and respect for one another.
 In the pages that follow, you will find these voices visualised, speaking to the concerns they feel most deeply.

 Image: Neil Louw, Apprentice, 2018.
-Acrylic paint on canvas, 76 x 61 cm.
+Oil on canvas, 76 x 61 cm.
 Photo credit: Jano Myburgh.
 ArtbankSA collection

 Burns, J., Hull, G., Lefko-Everett K., Njozela, L. 2018.
 Defining social cohesion.
 Cape Town: SALDRU, UCT.
 (SALDRU Working Paper Number 216)